 4. Respondent's Evidence.
-Respondent submitted Exhibit 1 and the testimony of St. Louis City staff real property appraiser 1, James Holzer.
-Mr. Holzer testified he prepared Exhibit 1.
-Exhibit 1 utilizes the sales comparison approach to find the TVM on January 1, 2021, of the subject property is \$193,000.
-Mr. Holzer chose three comparable sales and made market-based adjustments to those properties to account for the similarities and differences between the subject property and the comparables.
-Mr. Holzer testified he conducted an on-site interior and exterior inspection of the property in September 2022.
+Respondent submitted Exhibit 1 and the testimony of Jackson County staff real property appraiser Dave Davis.
+Mr. Davis testified he prepared Exhibit 1.
+Exhibit 1 utilizes the sales comparison approach to find the TVM on January 1,

+2021, of the subject property is \$317,000.
+Mr. Davis chose three comparable sales and made market-based adjustments to those properties to account for the similarities and differences between the subject property and the comparables.
+Mr. Davis testified he conducted an on-site inspection of the property.
 The comparables are similar to the subject property in size, location, age, and type.
-Mr. Holzer testified that the subject property was part of several built by the same architect within the local area and the chosen comparables were like a mirror-image of the subject property.
-Mr. Holzer testified he adjusted the subject property's TVM for condition and also for garage size.
+Mr. Davis testified that the subject property was completely renovated in 2018 according to the MLS listing.
+(Exhibit 1).

 5. Value.
-The TVM of the subject property on January 1, 2022, was \$140,820, with an assessed value of \$26,760.
+The TVM of the subject property on January 1, 2022, was \$317,000, with an assessed value of \$60,231.